Andyargueasae/ChloroScan_reproducibility/codes/marker_gene_database_commands.md

 ```

 After running the codes above, a phylogenetic tree for 458 plastid genomes is generated.
 Next, following CheckM's rationale (https://pmc.ncbi.nlm.nih.gov/articles/PMC4484387/), the tree is decorated with marker genes for each internal node.

+Before going to single copy marker gene calculation, the tree has to be modified by: renaming branches to add taxonomic lineages similar to greengene format: kingdom_phylum_class_order_family_genus_species, this simplifies the identification of node's taxon.
+The modified tree is provided with the link: ChloroScan_reproducibility/marker_gene_database/taxon_annotated_treefiles_and_marker_set_decorated_tree_files/A2K.tax_mod.rerooted.reannotated.treefile.

 ## 6. The lineage-specific marker set calculation for each internal node of the tree from iqtree2 outputs: